k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: Sword of Annihilation's disintegration vs target and target's worn armor
 - Fix: Angelslayer's fire damage vs target, Sword of Annihilation's target armor tweaks
+- Fix: the Sword of Annihilation could disintegrate pieces of armor that are inherently disintegration proof